 The Charles de Gaulle sails in a naval task force, supported by frigates, a submarine and a fleet auxiliary supply ship.

-Tuesday evening, France conducted a third bombing mission against ISIS, striking two command centers at Raqqa, northern Syria, with the first strike at 7:30 p.m., the Defense Ministry said in a statement.
+Tuesday Yesterday evening, France conducted yesterday evening a third bombing mission against the ISIS, striking two command centers at Raqqa, northern Syria, with the first strike at 7:30 p.m., the Defense Ministry said in a statement.
 The 10 fighters — Rafales and Mirage 2000s — flew from bases in Jordan and the United Arab Emirates.

 "In 48 hours, three French airstrikes have destroyed six significant targets controlled by Daech," the ministry said, referring to the Arabic name for ISIS.